bjoernalbers/gollum-auth/README.md

   email: morty@example.com
 }

-# Allow only authenticated users to access and change the wiki.
+# Allow only authenticated users to change the wiki.
 # (NOTE: This must be loaded *before* Precious::App!)
 use Gollum::Auth, users